Van Jefferson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Van Jefferson Player Prop Bets for NFL Week 6 - Los Angeles vs. New York

-Sportsbooks have listed player prop bets for Van Jefferson ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-This Week 6 matchup sees Jefferson's Los Angeles Rams (4-1) hit the field against the New York Giants (1-4) at MetLife Stadium in East Rutherford, New Jersey.
+Van Jefferson has player props available from sportsbooks before his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+Jefferson's Los Angeles Rams (4-1) and the New York Giants (1-4) take the field in Week 6 at MetLife Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.